nonnb/nonnb.github.io/SmartGit/Latest/GUI/Local-Operations-on-the-Working-Tree.md

 The Git Garbage Collector usually runs in the background, however, you can choose to explicitly execute the **Run Garbage Collector** command to force the garbage collector (`git gc`) to run immediately.

-The Git Garbage Collector performs housekeeping tasks such as deleting commits which are no longer referenced in the repository, such as :
+The Git Garbage Collector performs housekeeping tasks such as deleting commits which are no longer referenced in the repository, such as:
 - commits which have been rebased
 - commits which have been amended and rewritten to a new commit
 - commits which have been squashed